List of Marvel Comics characters: Y: Kagenobu Yoshioka in other media

 Kagenobu Yoshioka, renamed Nobu Yoshioka, appears in Daredevil, portrayed by Peter Shinkoda.
 This version is a member of the Hand and associate of Wilson Fisk.
-Throughout the first season, Nobu assists the Hand in smuggling a child called "Black Sky", only to be foiled by Matt Murdock and Stick.
-Angered by this, Nobu attacks Murdock, but is defeated and killed.
-As of the second season, the Hand resurrected Nobu, who battles Murdock once more before helping the Hand kidnap Stick.
-Despite facing opposition from Murdock and Elektra, Nobu reveals she is the new "Black Sky".
-After Elektra sacrifices herself to save Murdock, the latter throws Nobu off of a building and he is beheaded by Stick so that the Hand cannot resurrect him.
+Throughout the first season, Yoshioka assists the Hand in smuggling a child called "Black Sky", only to be foiled by Matt Murdock and Stick.
+Angered by this, Yoshioka attacks Murdock, but is defeated and killed.
+As of the second season, the Hand resurrected Yoshioka, who battles Murdock once more before helping the Hand kidnap Stick.
+Despite facing opposition from Murdock and Elektra, Yoshioka reveals that Elektra she is the new "Black Sky".
+After Elektra sacrifices herself to save Murdock, the latter throws Yoshioka off of a building and he is beheaded by Stick so that the Hand cannot resurrect him.